 CAA Established Thresholds for Required Student Achievement Measures

-The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) currently requires accredited programs to report student achievement data on an annual basis in three areas, which are identified in the Standards for Accreditation of Graduate Education Programs in Audiology and Speech-Language Pathology: program completion rates, Praxis examination performance of graduates, and employment rates.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) currently requires accredited programs to report student achievement data on an annual basis in three areas, which are identified in the Standards for Accreditation of Graduate Education Programs in Audiology and Speech-Language Pathology [PDF]: program completion rates, Praxis examination performance of graduates, and employment rates.
 To support assessment of a program's effectiveness and to comply with accreditation standards, the CAA has established specific thresholds for program performance in the three required student achievement measures, as follows:

 - Program completion rate—At least 80% of students must have completed the program within the program's published time frame, as averaged over the 3 most recently completed academic years.